-The best answer I have as a starter though is you deal with the stresses of Christmas by owning your Christmas and driving it as you want to.
+The best answer I have as a starter though is you deal with all that holiday stress is by owning your Christmas and driving it as you want to.

 Leaving things to chance, or having to fit in with other peoples plans because you haven’t finalised yours yet will just lead to a headache and possible mental health issues.